Jasmineysj/Face-verification-system/README.md

 python train.py
 ```

-To test the model, you need to configure the following paths
+To test the model, you need to configure the following paths in `test.py`
 ```python
 model_path = 'model'
 test_path = 'train-aligned-label.txt'
 ```
+And run the following command
 ```python
 python test.py
 ```